xiaohan2012/language-self-tester/README.md

 1. Statistics on result of each test taken in order to see the progress
 2. Timeline of all test taken in order to see how diligent you are
 3. Easy-to-forget words should be more likely to appear in subsequent tests
+4. Detailed record of how many times the spelling has been tried to get it right.(statistics for further test)
+5. Voice played when new quiz appears